Zero-one laws for connectivity in random key graphs: Introduction

 \subsection{Notation and conventions}

 A word on the notation and conventions in use: All limiting statements, including asymptotic equivalences, are understood with $n$ going to infinity.
 The random variables (rvs) under consideration are all defined on the same probability triple $(\Omega, {\cal F}, \mathbb{P})$.
 Probabilistic statements are made with respect to this probability measure $\mathbb{P}$, and we denote the corresponding expectation operator by $\mathbb{E}$.
-Also, we use the notation $=_{st}$ to indicate distributional equality.
 The indicator function of an event $E$ is denoted by $\1{E}$.
 For any discrete set $S$ we write $|S|$ for its cardinality.